SoloDevNZ/hashnode/clt5kgwsm000n08k19xkma6ec.md

 # The Big Picture.

 AnythingLLM runs natively on Windows and macOS.
-Although a Linux deployment is still to emerge, that didn't stop me (mostly because the developers created a Dockerized version.) from exploring how to install it on an Ubuntu system.
+Although a Linux deployment is still to emerge, that didn't stop me (mostly because the developers created a Dockerized version) from exploring how to install it on an Ubuntu system.
 Now that AnythingLLM is installed, I will show how to set it up as a powerful, personal assistant.

 # Prerequisites.